suiware/walrus-sites-deploy/README.md

 # Walrus Sites Deploy CLI

-**The project is under development, so avoid using it in production until further notice.**

 Walrus Sites deployment script which publishes/updates a folder to/on Walrus Sites.

 Uses the tools provided by Suibase, so no Walrus configs need to be added manually.